JavaBWAPI/ass/README.md

 Suiciders:
 * Find any unit that can be attacked this frame and dive in
 * Otherwise find closest targetable unit and close in

+Repairers (SCVs):
+* Find any unit that can be repaired this frame and repair it
+* Find closest unit that can be repaired and move toward it
+* If no unit can be repaired, attack

 Attackers:
 * Find any unit that can be attacked this frame and attack